shells-sh/TeaScript.sh/API_REFERENCE.md

 ## `reflection types`

+Manages the TeaScript types in the TeaScript type system.

+Types are used for describing the shape and behavior of objects and values.

+In addition to classes, value types such as literal primitives (`string`, `int`, et al) and `struct` are also described using TeaScript types.

+### 🎨 BASH Data Representation

+Variables are represented in BASH single-dimensional array structures (see [TeaScript use of BASH arrays](#TeaScript-use-of-BASH-arrays) above)

+TODO: details

+---
+---

 `TODO` - space optimizations, which'll make it all harder to read, use COMMENTS
 - addField p s v main string[] args "" <-- public static void
   - CALLER needs to use this arcane language so that `reflection` doesn't need any conditionals